sravanthi-reddy/MultiSigWallet/README.md

 To use this project, follow these steps:

 - Start Ganache.
+- `truffle compile`

-- Deploy the multisig wallet contract to the Ganache network:
+- Deploy the multisig wallet contract to the Ganache network using `node deploy.js`
 - Run the interact script using `node interact.js`
 - run `truffle test` to test the whole smart contract